Deploy models as serverless APIs

 Deploy the model to a serverless API endpoint

-In this article, you create an endpoint with name meta-llama3-8b-qwerty.
+In this section, you create an endpoint with the name meta-llama3-8b-qwerty.

 1. Create the serverless endpoint

-1. From the previous wizard, select Deploy (if you've just subscribed the project to the model offer in the previous section), or select Continue to deploy (if your deployment wizard had the note You already have an Azure Marketplace subscription for this project).
+2. Alternatively, for a non-Microsoft model that requires a model subscription, if you've just subscribed your project to the model offer in the previous section, continue to select Deploy.
+Alternatively, select Continue to deploy (if your deployment wizard had the note You already have an Azure Marketplace subscription for this project).

 A screenshot showing a project that is already subscribed to the offering.